TesteurManiak/temopedia/README.md

 I am not affiliated with Temtem's company.
 This is a personal project I'm doing on my free time.

-**This project is under refactoring.
+**This project is under heavy refactoring.
 Everything might not work as expected.**

 ## Refacto